hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 Note that in the headers, an **Authorization, Bearer \<token\>** header is defined.

-This token is a JWT (JSON Web Token) pronounced “Jot” is a type of token used in the OAuth 2.0 standard for authentication and authorization purposes with the HPE GreenLake Platform.
+This token is a JWT (JSON Web Token).
+Pronounced "Jot", this type of token is used in the 0Auth 2.0 standard for authentication and authorization purposes with the HPE GreenLake platform.
 OAuth 2.0 is a protocol designed to allow secure access to user resources in HPE GreenLake without requiring their credentials to be shared with HPE GreenLake, the client application.

-The JWT typically contains data about the token, such as its type and signature algorithm, statements about the user, such as their ID, name, email address, or role, and an expiration time.
-Finally, a signature that is used to verify that the token has not been altered during transmission and that it was issued by a trusted source.
+The JWT typically contains data about the token (such as its type and signature algorithm), statements about the user (such as their ID, name, email address, or role) and an expiration time.
+Finally, it includes a signature that is used to verify that the token has not been altered during transmission and that it was issued by a trusted source.

 It's important to keep in mind that the access token will only be valid for a period of 2 hours, after which it will expire and no longer be usable.
+Note that the library has a built-in function that runs in the background to refresh the access token before it expires.
+The function is triggered whenever a cmdlet is executed.
+However, if your session has already expired due to prolonged inactivity ((defined by the session timeout in the HPE GreenLake user preferences) you will need to reconnect to the platform with **Connect-HPEGL**.

 The **Connect-HPEGL** cmdlet handles the entire authorization process, which includes authorizing with the third-party identity provider and collecting various tokens.
-Once all the necessary tokens have been obtained, a session is created by utilizing bearer authentication with the HPE GreenLake Common cloud Services (CCS) API using the *id_token* present in the payload to confirm our identity.
+Once all the necessary tokens have been obtained, a session is created by utilizing bearer authentication with the HPE GreenLake Common Cloud Services (CCS) API using the *id_token* present in the payload to confirm your identity.

 When the session is created, CCS sets a unique session ID in a cookie that the library stores in **$HPEGreenLakeSession.session.cookies** so that all subsequent requests can use it.
 Other cookies are also added to maintain the session state between the PowerShell session and the CCS API.
 For each request from the HPE GreenLake library, these cookies are sent back to the CCS API, which allows the cloud platform to identify the user and grant various permissions.